juju4/ansible-dnscrypt-proxy/README.md

 Allow to encrypt dns traffic to a central dns server in order to provide better privacy.

-Ubuntu install is using 'ppa:anton+/dnscrypt' on Trusty and official package on Xenial, both at 1.6.1 RedHat install is from source, current latest 1.9.4 (Jan 2017)
+Ubuntu install is using 'ppa:anton+/dnscrypt' on Trusty and official package on Xenial, both at 1.6.1 RedHat install is from source, current latest 1.9.5 (Sep 2017)

 ## Requirements & Dependencies